 In this landmark decision, the United States Supreme Court concluded that the First Amendment, which protects the right to free speech, protects all statements, even false ones, about public officials except when the statements are made with “actual malice,” or the knowledge that they are false, or in reckless disregard of their truth or falsity.
 While this decision only focused on speech regarding public figures such as politicians, entertainers, etc., later cases touched upon speech about private individuals as well.
 In 1974, Gertz v.
 Robert Welch, Inc. concluded that the First Amendment also protects private individuals against libelous statements, granting them even greater protection, through a lower burden of proof, than public individuals protected by Sullivan.
 These and other similar cases, therefore protect content publishers by requiring that the information they publish, whether true or false, not harm the subject and not be published in bad faith.

 There is a second line of defense: namely, professional liability insurance, or errors and omissions insurance, which protects professional services against negligence claims.
-In the case of video inaccuracies, professional liability insurance offers a safety net in the event someone claims your video content has hurt them in some way.
+In the case of video inaccuracies, errors and omissions insurance offers a safety net in the event someone claims your video content has hurt them in some way.

 Of course, if you find yourself in a situation where someone is attempting to take legal action against you because of the content of your video, contact your friendly lawyer to get tailored legal advice specific to your case.